 Final Steps for Your Letter

-You’re ready to act.
-Here’s how to finalize and send your letter:
+At this point you’re ready to act.
+Here’s a simple checklist to help you finish and send your letter:

-- Print and Sign: Review your letter for errors and sign it in blue or black ink.
+- Print and Sign: Print your letter, give it a final proofread, and sign it in blue or black ink.

-- Make Copies: Keep at least two copies of the signed letter.
+- Make Copies: Keep at least two copies of the signed letter for your records.

-- Include Enclosures: Add copies of supporting documents (e.g., proof of hardship), not originals.
+- Include Enclosures: Add photocopies of any supporting documents (such as proof of hardship) instead of originals.

-- Send Certified Mail: Use certified mail with return receipt for proof of delivery.
+- Send Certified Mail: Mail the letter by certified mail with return receipt so you have proof it was delivered.

-- Follow Up: If no response in 3–4 weeks, call with your tracking number.
+- Follow Up: If you still haven’t heard back in 3–4 weeks, call the creditor and reference your tracking number.

-- Stay Organized: File all documents in a dedicated folder.
+- Stay Organized: Store your letter, receipts, and all related documents together in a dedicated folder.

-With a strong, well-documented letter, you can take control and potentially save thousands.
+With a strong, well-documented letter, you can take back a bit of control and, in some cases, reduce what you owe.
 You’ve got this!